MENU

 This experience — the quiet frustration of conscientious self-management against a disease that keeps advancing — is shared by hundreds of millions of people worldwide.
 Over 537 million people worldwide have diabetes, yet current insulin-based and oral medication strategies address only the symptoms—high blood sugar.
 They do not regenerate pancreatic beta cells.
 They do not reverse insulin resistance in muscle and liver.
 And they do not repair the microvascular and neuropathic damage that accumulates silently over years.

-How Adipose-Derived Stem Cells Work in Diabetes
+How Adipose-Derived Stem Cells Treat Diabetes

 β-Cell Regeneration and Protection